 LC Naps

-The LC community has got you!
-There are many nap lovers here.
-Here you’ll find napping resources such as a Nap Map of great spaces for a few minutes of mid-day shut-eye, some info about why rest is so vital, and details about the weekly LC Group Nap!
+Here you’ll find napping resources such as a Nap Map of great spaces for a few minutes of mid-day shut-eye, some info about why rest is so vital, and details about the LC Nap Time!

 College students are among the most sleep-deprived population.
 Most of us need 7-9 hours a sleep each night, but this isn’t always possible with college life.
 Napping be a great mid-day boost, whether it be an hour or two deep break, or a 20 minute snooze!